-- Heat oil in a large Dutch oven over medium heat.
-Add the onion and cook until soft, about 12 minutes.
+Heat the oil in a large Dutch oven (or a deep sauce pan) over medium heat.
+Add the finely chopped onion and cook until soft, about 5 minutes.

-- Add the wine and stir until it evaporates completely.
-Scrape all the browned bits from the bottom of the pot and add the San Marzano tomatoes.
+Add the wine and stir until it evaporates completely.
+Scrape all the browned bits from the bottom and sides of the pot and add the San Marzano crushed tomatoes.
 Stir to incorporate.
 Reduce heat to low and simmer, stirring occasionally, for 30 minutes.
 Season with salt and pepper to taste.

 FOR THE PASTA

-- Add the penne and cook for about 5 minutes, then drain in a colander.
-Note: It will not be completely cooked, as it will finish in the oven.
+Add the penne and let the pasta cook for about 5 minutes, then drain in a colander.
+Note: It will not be completely cooked, as it will finish cooking in the oven.

-- Return the pasta to the pot and add the besciamella and ragu sauces.
+Return the pasta to the pot and add the pasta sauce (both the tomato sauce and the white sauce).
 Mix until all the pasta is thoroughly coated.

-- Pour the pasta into a greased 9 x 13-inch baking dish (or use parchment paper for easy cleanup) and bake in the oven for 20 minutes or until bubbling and golden.
+Pour the pasta mixture into a greased 9 x 13-inch baking dish or casserole dish (or use parchment paper for easy cleanup) and bake in the oven for 20 minutes or until bubbling and golden.

-- Remove from the oven and sprinkle with the reserved Parmigiano-Reggiano.
+Remove from the oven and sprinkle with the reserved Parmigiano Reggiano.
 Let rest for 15 minutes before cutting and serving.
+Delicious!